Return to Philosophy Web Homepage Title: Introduction to Logic

 “[T] theologian who condemns Abraham's intention to sacrifice Isaac, on the ground that murder is always unjustifiable …”[62]

 Can we justifiably argue that giving wine to a sick person, beating a child for for minor theft, or condemning someone for intending to murder his son are unexceptional or usual examples of “pernicious” conditions?
-In cases such as these, changing cultural conditions ought not be thought to generally effect logical judgment.
+In cases such as these, changing cultural conditions ought not be thought to generally affect logical judgment.

 5. For the fallacy of accident or the fallacy of the neglect of qualifications to be a useful tool in the identification of fallacious arguments, a reliable criterion of qualification or unique instance need be specified.